 The great thing about board games is the variety.
-They can be intellectually challenging (Trivial Pursuit, Scrabble), ridiculously goofy (Operation), or strategic (chess).
+They can challenge your mind like Scrabble or Trivial Pursuit.
+Or they can be ridiculously goofy like Operation.
+And then there are the games that teach strategy, like chess or Go.
 They can involve sitting around a table, moving pieces on a board, or just sitting around the living room reading questions or challenges to each other.
-With a speakerphone and something like Trivial pursuit, you could even include a kid who’s away at college or a friend across town.
+(While it’s not strictly a “no electricity” tip, it’s worth mentioning that with a speakerphone and something like Trivial pursuit, you could even include a kid who’s away at college or a friend across town.)

 And don’t forget RPGs (role-playing games) like Dungeons & Dragons.
 Long before “gaming” became a digital phenomenon, it happened on boards with dice and game pieces and brought friends together in the same room.

-I love card games.
-The only problem is, some of them require a specific number of players, and for some reason you never get the right number.
-(I’m convinced there’s a law of physics or something that causes this.)
-Classics like euchre, gin rummy, bridge, and various types of poker are challenging and addictive, and be forwarned: some people take them very seriously.
+Card games can be tremendous fun, as long as you have the right number of players.
+Classics like euchre, gin rummy, bridge, and various types of poker are challenging and addictive.
+Be forewarned: some people take them very seriously.
 Games like Uno and Phase 10 are part strategy and part luck, so people tend to take them less seriously and just have a good time.

 There are also solitaire card games to consider.
 I enjoy playing these on computers, but every once in a while it’s so nice to handle actual cards!

-Encourage kids to go outside or into the rec room and pretend to be fictional characters they like.
-This was once how most kids under 12 spent most of their time, before video games and the internet came along.
+Encourage kids to stage a play.
+They can write it or improvise it.
+They can decorate a room as their set.
 Alternately, a whole household can get together and decide to act out a scripted play just for the heck of it.
 For some of you, this won’t hold any appeal at all, but for those of you who like to ham it up, it can be a lot of fun.
-You can design sets, props and costumes, if you really want to get into it.
+You can design sets, props, and costumes if you really want to get into it.